 ROSEN, A GLOBAL AND LEADING FIRM, Encourages Avaya Holdings Corp.
 Investors to Secure Counsel Before Important March 6 Deadline in Securities Class Action – AVYA, AVYAW

 WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Avaya Holdings Corp.
-(NYSE: AVYA) (OTC: AVYAW) between November 22, 2021 and November 29, 2022, both dates inclusive (the “Class Period”), of the important March 6, 2023 lead plaintiff deadline.
+AVYA AVYAW between November 22, 2021 and November 29, 2022, both dates inclusive (the "Class Period"), of the important March 6, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Avaya securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.